Employee stock option plans: the complete startup guide

 The most common vesting conditions we see are: 25% of options vest after a 12 month cliff; the remaining 75% of options vest quarterly, over 36 months after the cliff date.
 You can have default vesting condition set up in your Cake account, or customise for each option-holder.

 In Cake, vesting schedules are clearly set out in a visual format, for both the option-holder and the company to understand at a glance.
-Without this tool, things can get a little messy.
+When an employee is on leave for an extended period of time, Cake has a feature that lets you pause vesting too.
+Explore for free.

 Keeping the team engaged